-Modern-day convenience has made it that you can enjoy a wide variety of food types straight out a can, jar, or packet.
+Modern-day convenience has enabled us to enjoy a wide variety of food types straight out of a can, jar, or packet.
 It’s often the case, however, that most flavors aren’t as intense as you’d prefer them to be.
 This is because food companies are aiming to cater to a large number of palettes.
-This doesn’t mean that you should compromise and get bored of what was once your favorite food or condiment, because there is so much you can do to add a twist on taste.
+This doesn’t mean that you should compromise and get bored of what was once your favorite food or condiment because there is so much you can do to add a twist on taste.

 Spaghetti sauce in a jar is no exception.
 Just because it’s ‘spaghetti’ sauce doesn’t mean that you can only enjoy it on spaghetti, as it also makes for an awesome addition to your choice of meals (starches, veggies, or meats.)
 They come in a variety of types -in consistency and flavor- from different manufacturers.
 Most use tomato paste as a base, with spices thrown in for extra zing.
 If your favorite jar of spaghetti sauce is starting to taste too familiar, keep reading to learn how to make jar spaghetti sauce better.